 An Overview of New Hampshire’s Medical Cannabis Law

-Gov. Hassan signed New Hampshire’s medical cannabis bill, HB 573, into law on July 23, 2013.
+Then-Gov. Maggie Hassan signed New Hampshire’s therapeutic cannabis bill, HB 573, into law on July 23, 2013.
 Beginning in 2016, patients were able to access cannabis from regulated, licensed alternative treatment centers (ATCs).
-Since the initial law’s passage, some improvements have been made, most notably by expanding the qualifying conditions to include chronic pain and PTSD.
+Since the initial law’s passage, some improvements have been made, most notably by expanding the qualifying conditions to include chronic pain and PTSD, and then to allow any debilitating condition to qualify.
 However, patients are still not allowed to cultivate cannabis at home.

 The law is codified at RSA Chapter 126-X. The state’s Therapeutic Cannabis Program website, which includes application materials, is here.